crossing the threshold

 Please seek professional support if you are navigating significant emotional distress.

-• Yes, this course is curated for women and those who identify with feminine rites of passage and have had the encultured experience of girlhood and womanhood.
+This course is curated for women and those who identify with feminine rites of passage and have had the encultured experience of girlhood and womanhood.
+However, this course may be of interest if you are curious about women’s work and experiences.